There are eight standing committees which focus on specific areas of the student experience ranging from academic policy to social equity.

 Committee on Diversity, Inclusion, and Equity

-To find out more about the Commitee on Diversity, Includison, and Equity visit us on the Lynx or contact Committee Chair, Sage Ryan (sage.Ryan@uvm.edu)
+To find out more about the Committee on Diversity, Inclusion and Equity visit us on the Lynx or contact Committee Chair, Reginah Mako (Reginah.Mako@uvm.edu).

 Committee on The Environment

 The Committee on the Environment (COTE) is responsible for student interest in the areas of the environment.
 They will consider and make recommendations on issues pertaining to UVM's environmental impact and sustainability; including but not limited to renewable energy, ecological design and stewardship, environmental health, environmentally conscious investing and the pursuit of the Environmental University.
 Additionally, the committee is responsible for having a relationship with the Office of sustainability and clubs or organizations on campus that strive for environmental sustaibability and environmental impact.